-A 1TB of hard drive is best to be partitioned in 3 drives.
+A 1TB of the hard drive is best to be partitioned into 3 drives.
 One for OS and software, the second one for games, and the third one for other files.
-Games partition should be the biggest one followed by the C drive and then the smallest should be the one which stores other files.
+Games partition should be the biggest one followed by the C drive and then the smallest should be the one that stores other files.
 This method of partitioning can be extended to storage drives bigger than 1TB.

-You should also make folders according to your works for easy access to the files.
-You can create subfolders as well if there are multiple categories and set them according to their names, size, date or type.
+You should also make folders according to your work for easy access to the files.
+You can create subfolders as well if there are multiple categories and set them according to their names, size, date, or type.

 Defragment is the process of separating the free space from the acquired space on your hard drive.
 Solid-state drives don’t need this process but a hard drive does.
 The free space on your hard drive eventually gets between your acquired space over time making the hard drive slower which results in delayed access to the required file or folder.

 The defragment tool is already present in the Windows operating system and takes only a few minutes to separate the free space to one side.